Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Introduction

 Quantifying the benefit of a treatment in clinical research can be challenging, especially when outcomes are complex, multidimensional, or involve competing risks.
 Traditional statistical approaches often struggle to capture the nuanced relationships between such outcomes, limiting their ability to provide clinically meaningful insights.
 In these cases, innovative methods are required to address the inherent complexity of the data, to go beyond considering a single composite summary outcome.
 The Win Ratio \citep{Pocock2011winratio} and Generalized Pairwise Comparisons \citep{Buyse2010} have emerged as powerful tools to evaluate treatment effects by comparing groups through hierarchical and multidimensional assessments of outcomes, to the point where they appear in the recent Food and Drugs Administration (FDA) guidances for handling multiple outcomes (see the FDA report \emph{Multiple Endpoints in Clinical Trials Guidance for Industry, 2022}).

-Clinical trials often involve competing risks and multiple outcomes, where prioritizing one type of event over another can lead to more clinically meaningful interpretations.
-For example, in cardiovascular (CV) studies, time to death may be prioritized over hospitalizations, reflecting the relative importance of these events to patients and clinicians.
-The Win Ratio and General Pairwise Comparisons provide a natural mechanism to account for this prioritization by structuring comparisons hierarchically, allowing for multidimensional comparisons and nuanced definitions of “wins” and “losses.” \citet{Pocock2011winratio,Buyse2010} form pairs of patients, each pair consisting of a patient in the control group and a treated patient.
-Each pair is then considered as a ‘‘Win'' if the outcome of the treated patient is considered as more favorable than the control one, as a ‘‘Loss'' if it is considered as less favorable, and as a ‘‘Null'' if the two patient outcomes are comparable.
+The Win Ratio and Net Benefit methodologies \citep{Pocock2011winratio,Buyse2010} form pairs of patients, each pair consisting of a patient in the control group and a treated patient.
+Each pair is then considered as a ‘‘Win'' if the outcome of the treated patient is considered as more favorable than the control one, as a ‘‘Loss'' if it is considered as less favorable, and as a ‘‘Tie'' if the two patient outcomes are comparable.
 We here illustrate the hierarchical comparison process, drawing inspiration from examples in cardiovascular trials \citep{Pocock2011winratio,Redfors2020}.
 These studies evaluate multiple endpoints consisting of death, stroke, and heart failure hospitalizations (HFH), prioritizing events based on their clinical severity.
 In this hierarchy, death is considered the most severe outcome, followed by stroke, and finally HFH.
 For each patient pair, comparisons proceed as follows. \emph{(i)} Determine which patient died first during their shared follow-up period.
 If one patient died earlier, the other patient is deemed the "winner" for this pair. \emph{(ii)} If neither patient died, assess who experienced a stroke first.
 The patient with the later or no stroke is considered the "winner." \emph{(iii)} If neither patient died nor had a stroke, compare the number of HFHs during follow-up.
 The patient with fewer HFHs is declared the "winner."
 This hierarchical process stops at the first event that distinguishes between a win or loss for the pair.
 If no event differentiates the pair, the outcome is recorded as a tie: depending on the methodology used, a tie can then be counted as a loss, as 1/2 instead of 1 or 0 (for respectively win or loss), or simply discarded.
 This approach ensures that clinically meaningful priorities are respected while maximizing the utility of the available data.
-For $Y_i$ and $Y_j$ the (multidimensional) outcomes of two patients $i$ and $j$, respectively treated and controlled, we write for a win of $i$ over $j$ and $Y_i\sim Y_j$ for a tie.
-The Win-Proportion is then defined as
+For $Y_i$ and $Y_j$ the (multidimensional) outcomes of two patients $i$ and $j$, respectively treated and control, we write